LEAD - Leadership

 Focuses on the practical application of creative ideas and how they are related to organizational results.
 Specifically, students learn strategies for promoting, capturing and harnessing creativity for measurable results.

 An applied learning experience requiring a planned and supervised professional experience and documented learning outcomes.
-Student must document at least 480 hours of applied learning.
 For undergraduate credit only.
 Repeatable for a total of 6 credit hours.
 Prerequisite(s): program consent.

 An applied learning experience requiring a planned and supervised professional experience and documented learning outcomes.
-Student must document at least 640 hours of applied learning.
 For undergraduate credit only.
 Repeatable for a total of 6 credit hours.
 Prerequisite(s): program consent.

 LEAD 602.
 Human-Centered Service and Design (3).